ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.93.2:
+        *   Removed the code for the essentially unused Seqtool application.
+        *   Refactored keymaps for better progress on issue #47, using native key-codes.
+Added a spreadsheet listing the supported names of the keys.
+        *   Removed excess spurious events when the application shuts down under JACK.
     *   Version 0.93.1:
         *   Work in progress on issue #47; added a keyboard-layout option to the 'ctrl' file to disable auto-shift and tweak the internal key-map for